An overview of rezonateR for Rezonator users

 fit.

-engine is based heavily on Tidyverse
+The rezonateR engine is based heavily on Tidyverse

 packages, particularly rlang and dplyr.
 Although you don’t need to be